 In 1988, Reed won the National Poetry Competition.
 It was a watershed in many ways, followed by a hiatus.
-However, in the seventies he had the good fortune to meet the late Vernon Scannell, who became a close friend (Reed is now Scannell’s literary executor).
+However, in the seventies he had the good fortune to meet the late Vernon Scannell, who became a close friend.

 Vernon Scannell recommended Reed’s work to Helena Nelson of HappenStance.
 She, like Scannell, liked his instinct for form and his love of melodic line and phrase.
 The publication of The Two-Coat Man in 2008 proved another turning point.

 Martin Reed continues to write poetry.
-He lives with his wife on the Malvern Hills, with children and grandchildren nearby.
+He lives on the Malvern Hills, with children and grandchildren nearby.

 The Two-Coat Man, HappenStance, 2008